Music Nomad Frine – Excellent Fret Polish

 Verdict

-Frine, as with any Music Nomad product, is not an exception and absolutely delivers its promise!
+Frine, as with any Music Nomad product, is no exception and absolutely delivers on its promise!
 Although it sounds like a costly product initially, with the amount needed for each cleaning session, you will likely use a single tube of Frine for many, many years.
 So from a cost perspective, I think it’s pretty affordable.
-As Music Nomad products have become available in the EU market recently, there have been only 45 user reviews on Thomann.
+Since Music Nomad products have recently become available in the EU market, only 52 user reviews have been posted on Thomann.

 As always, I have never been endorsed by any brand to publish a paid article containing positive reviews; it’s the same with Music Nomad products and this particular article.
 I’m a big fan of their products and would like to promote them as they totally deserve more success!